Phystesting/cwtoken/README.md

 cwtoken simplifies working with PostgREST APIs by:

 - Automatically handling **access token generation**
-- Provides a query constructor for URL generation, and a diagnostic mode for debugging
+- Provides a query constructor for URL generation
 - Making authenticated **GET requests** to PostgREST endpoints
 - Create and manage a lightweight backend that can schedule queries, refresh data on intervals, and expose custom API endpoints.
 - Providing a **CLI** for quick testing and usage